A photograph shows a panda-shaped solar farm in China.

 A "solar farm" shaped like a panda bear has been officially connected to the grid in China.

-The image is not a photograph, but an artist's conceptual rendering of a "solar panda farm."
+The image is not a photograph but rather an artist's conceptual rendering of a "solar panda farm."

 On 29 June 2017, Panda Green Energy Group Limited announced that its first panda bear-shaped solar power facility was officially connected to the grid in Datong Shanxi:

 The world’s leading eco-development solutions provider, Panda Green Energy Group Limited (00686.HK, “Panda Green Energy”, formerly known as “United Photovoltaics Group Limited”) is pleased to announce that the world’s first Panda Power Plant in Datong Shanxi was officially connected to the grid.